nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests help
+1. User requests help.
 2. Focuris shows a link to the User Guide.

     Use case ends.

-**Use case: Show list of all events**
+**Use case: Show all events**

 **MSS**

-1. User requests to list all events in Focuris
+1. User requests to show all events in Focuris.
-2. Focuris shows all events
+2. Focuris shows all events.

     Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+There are no events.

+  Use case ends.

+**Use case: Switch to list view of all events**

+**MSS**

+1. User requests to switch to list view of events in Focuris.
+2. Focuris shows all events in a list view.

+    Use case ends.

+**Extensions**

+- 2a.
+There are no events.

   Use case ends.